Tauromachian/trees-array-based/README.md

 tree.removeChild(node3);
 tree.removeChild("testValue4");
 ```
 Is also posible to create the children using addChild without importing the TreeNode class.
+Using names.
 ```
 const TreeNode = require("trees-array-based").Tree;